rakshit1504/MyApp-CRUDmvc/README.md

 - Add authentication for admin access to CRUD operations
 - Replace static school list with full CRUD management

----

 ## 📬 Contact

-Built by Rakshit Bansal as part of internship training in .NET technologies.
+Built by **Rakshit Bansal** as part of internship training in .NET technologies.
 For more details, feel free to connect or reach out.

 ---